HEROEngineer/selelium-test/README.md

 •	Ansible - Configuration management tool to set up git, docker and selenium on the slave node.
 •	Selenium - Create a Selenium Unit Test for the PHP website.
 It should click on “About” and verify the text written in it.
 This will conclude the website is deployed and is running fine.

+•	Pipeline script to clone git repository -Pull the PHP website, Dockerfile and Selenium JAR from your git repo
+•	build and deploy PHP docker container
+•	Test the deployment using Selenium JAR file.
+We can use below shell scripts to create pipeline script.
+Or we can create a project and use post build actions to execute the shell command.